What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 In late 2010, the Reddit community persuaded comedian Stephen Colbert to hold a mock political rally in Washington, D.C., after a user described having the idea in a dream.
 Users raised more than $200,000 for charity in an effort to win Colbert’s attention.
 The resulting “Rally to Restore Sanity and/or Fear” would attract hundreds of thousands of people to the national mall and raise the fundraising total to more than $600,000.

 Reddit’s open structure has also allowed for the growth of many subforums dedicated to racist, sexually predatory, or otherwise offensive content.
 After a Gawker article revealed the identity of the moderator of some of those forums in 2012, Reddit was criticized for allowing such content and for the decisions of many of its moderators to ban all Gawker links.
 Reddit’s leaders responded by defending their commitment to free speech and hands-off moderation.
+Forum moderators are also free to ban links from individual news outlets, and certain subforums have drawn criticism for arbitrarily banning reputable news organizations.

 Reddit is similar to Digg, an earlier link-sharing site created by Kevin Rose, and Slashdot, which focuses on science and technology.
 Many users abandoned Digg for Reddit in summer 2010, after a botched redesign.
 Observers declared Digg dead after its traffic plummeted.